The three UNESCO World Heritage Sites in Uganda

 The Parks and Places that are UNESCO World Heritage Sites in Uganda

 Bwindi Impenetrable Forest – the Rwenzori Mountains and the Kasubi Tombs

-There are three UNESCO World Heritage Sites in Uganda.
-Two are National Parks, Bwindi Impenetrable Forest National Park and Rwenzori Mountains National Park.
+The UNESCO World Heritage Sites in Uganda: There are three UNESCO World Heritage Sites in Uganda.
+Two are National Parks, Bwindi Impenetrable Forest National Park, and Rwenzori Mountains National Park.
 The other is Kasubi Tombs in Kampala, a cultural and historical site.
-Kasubi Tombs is presently under reconstruction after an unfortunate fire several years and two more during the reconstruction.
+Kasubi Tombs is under reconstruction after an unfortunate fire for several years and two more during the reconstruction.

 All three are unique places that are a must-visit for those visiting Uganda.

 Enjoy Uganda with all of its natural and cultural wonders – in my opinion, all of Uganda’s parks and other places of distinction.
-Some like Kidepo Valley Park deserve to be on the UNESCO World Heritage Site list, which could happen in the not distant future.
+Some, like Kidepo Valley Park, deserve to be on the UNESCO World Heritage Site list, which could happen in the future.

 Most Safaris in Uganda will include one of the three UNESCO World Heritage Sites.
 Bwindi Impenetrable Forest is the one that most tourists visit for Gorilla Trek, Birding, and Hiking.